peem64/MMM-SMH/README.md

    - In Supabase dashboard, go to SQL Editor
    - Run the migration files in order from `supabase/migrations/`
    - This creates both `munros` and `corbetts` tables with complete datasets
+   - Also creates completion tracking tables for user progress

 ### 3. Build the Module